Housing in Kelowna doesn’t have to be hard to find!

 Lauren has been a renter for nearly a decade.
 By and large, she has had excellent experiences and has been fortunate to secure long-term housing with great landlords.
 In recent years, however, she has noticed that finding housing in Kelowna has become increasingly cut-throat.
-After her landlords took over the basement suite where she’d been living in May, finding her new home required an extraordinary amount of resourcefulness, persistence, and luck.
+For instance, after her landlords took over the basement suite where she’d been living in a year ago, finding her new home required an extraordinary amount of resourcefulness, persistence, and luck.

 Undaunted, Lauren used her professional network in Kelowna to generate leads.
 Having previously worked as a reporter for KelownaNow, Lauren contacted a reporter who currently worked there and suggested a story to highlight the rental shortage in Kelowna and the dire situation renters face.
 After that article was published, Lauren left comments linked to her Facebook profile, in hopes that a landlord would reach out to her.
 Her plan worked.
 She was able to secure an illegal suite in West Kelowna after connecting with the landlord through Facebook.

-Lauren’s frustrations with renting ultimately led her to connect with Happipad.
-She had heard about a community event hosted by Happipad to discuss short-term renting.
-Lauren attended the event and voiced her frustrations with the effect AirBnB has had on the rental market.
+“I know I live in an illegal suite, but it’s all I could find when I moved last.
+I plan to move again soon and hope to secure something more permanent in Kelowna this time.
+We’ll see how that goes.”
+Overall, the moving process was more work than it should have been.
+Lauren’s frustrations with renting ultimately led her to connect with Happipad. after hearing about a community event they were hosting to discuss short-term renting.
+Lauren attended the event and voiced her frustrations surrounding the affect AirBnB has had on the rental market.

 Lauren’s story reminds us why it’s important for cities to have a healthy rental community.
 Affordable rent allows young professionals like her to grow, develop their skills, build their connections, and launch new businesses.
 In recent years, Kelowna has benefited from a migration of young people from unaffordable cities like Vancouver.
 If current trends continue, Kelowna may soon follow in Vancouver’s footsteps and see young talent move away again.